ucgmsim/nzgmdb/wiki/Home.md

 ```

 - **`snr_fas/`**
     Contains signal-to-noise ratio (SNR) and Fourier Amplitude Spectrum (FAS) calculations for each record.
-Files are organized first by year, then by event ID.
+Files are organised first by year, then by event ID.
 Each file includes SNR and FAS data for a single waveform record.

 ```
 snr_fas/